 Thinking?
 Is it possible?
 Why not?
 Of course!
 You can make it shorter by drawing a taller line by the side of the first line.
 Now the original line is shorter than the second line.
 The above puzzle makes an excellent sample of using out of the box thinking you can get startling positive results.

-We are often asked to “think out of the box”.
-It is actually “Thinking outside the box” which is also referred to as lateral thinking, thinking differently, unconventionally or looking at things from a new perspective.
+We are often asked to “think out of the box.”
+It’s also referred to as lateral thinking, thinking differently, unconventionally or looking at things from a new perspective.

 It generally means creative thinking.
-Thinking out of the box requires willingness to go beyond normal boundaries and usual approaches to anything.
+Out of the box thinking requires a willingness to go beyond normal boundaries and usual approaches to anything.

 The concept originated in the US in the seventies.
-It was used in the July issue of the Aviation Week & Space Technology magazine in the US.
+It was used in the July issue of the Aviation Week & Space Technology magazine.
 It said, “We must step back and see if the solutions to our problems lie outside the box.”

-The Difference between out of the box thinkers and inside the box thinkers
+The Difference between out of the box thinking and inside the box thinking

 Out of the box thinkers are open minded and approach everything with an open mind and willingness to explore.
 They also accept the fact that ideas need nurturing and actions to fructify.

 A shining example of out of the box thinking is the software giant Infosys that has caused the world to look at India with awe and respect.
 The Company has revolutionized wealth creation through their innovative business ideas and rewarding its employees.

 Mobile and internet technologies have made life easier, convenient and more productive.
 This is the direct result of out of the box thinking to go beyond what was available and the possibility of finding a much better way to communicate across the globe.